tball78/AlexaPi/README.md

 You can test the Wii Remote after you clone the repo, by `cd wii_remote_examples/` and running one of the scripts.
 * `python wii_remote.py` just tests the button presses.
 Connect by pressing 1 and 2 at the same time.
 * `python wiimote.py` is a little more advanced, but basically works the same.
 The player 1 LED will light up when you are successfully connected, and you can even view the Wii mote accelerometer data if you hold down the home button.
+* `binary.py` is something I've added that goes through the player LEDs in binary order, after you hit the B button.
+Hold the Wii remote upside down to count along with it in binary so you can understand what number correlates to which LED if you want to modify this later in the main script.

 ## Code Installation